KONICA MINOLTA

 Vision

-When all Group employees share the Konica Minolta vision and tackle their jobs with enthusiasm, they are contributing to customers, which then leads to sustainable growth for Konica Minolta.
+When all Group employees share the Konica Minolta vision and tackle their jobs with a sense of purpose and take on challenges (engagement), they are contributing to customers, which then leads to sustainable growth for Konica Minolta.
 To pursue these kinds of reforms in the organization, the Group listens to the views of all of its employees and carries out improvements based on an understanding of its strengths and issues.
 The Group believes that this will lead to a corporate culture in which individuals can thrive.
+To that end, we recognize that top management needs to take the lead in building a team that takes initiative and can withstand adversity.

 Key Measures and KPIs

-Konica Minolta conducts a Global Employee Survey (GES) to assess its organizational culture via employee engagement scores — which measure whether individuals are thriving and whether the environment encourages them to thrive — and then takes action to improve each organization to enhance the competitiveness of the entire Group.
+Konica Minolta conducts the Global Employee Survey (GES) to assess its organizational culture via employee engagement scores — which measure whether engagement, the long-term vision, and strategy have been personalized, whether individuals are thriving and whether the environment encourages them to thrive — and then takes action to improve each organization to enhance the competitiveness of the entire Group.

 Result Target